For up-to-date answers to issues concerning classes, financial aid, graduation, and hours of operation, please see our Student Information page.

 Consider these points before visiting campus.

-- Offices and departments may have specific guidelines about capacity/occupancy limits posted so that social distancing may be maintained.
+- Students, visitors, and employees should maintain social distancing of at least 6 feet from other individuals.
+Offices and departments may have specific guidelines about capacity/occupancy limits posted so that social distancing may be maintained.

 - Before returning to campus, please consider each question below.
 If you answer “yes”